 Can undocumented students, including former and current DACA recipients, enroll at the University of Northern Iowa?
 Yes.
 The state of Iowa allows students, regardless of immigration status, to enroll in public colleges and universities.

 Can undocumented students, including former and current DACA recipients, qualify for financial aid and scholarships?
 Undocumented students are not eligible for federal financial aid.
 However private scholarship funding is available to undocumented students.
+Admitted students interested in attending UNI can still complete and submit the university scholarship application.
 See the financial aid information and resources section of this web page for links to these programs.

 If my DACA status expires can I continue as a student at the University of Northern Iowa?
 Yes.
 You are still a student at the University of Northern Iowa and we are committed to supporting you in meeting your educational goals.